By Aulia R. Sungkar

-On one afternoon, haute couture designer Harry Darsono tours us around his personal abode-cum-museum in South Jakarta’s Cilandak area.
-Beautifully built in Baroque and Rococo architecture styles, the design of the museum is actually based on the sketch Harry drew when was still nine years old.
+One afternoon, haute couture designer Harry Darsono tours us around his abode-cum-museum in South Jakarta’s Cilandak area.
+Beautifully built in Baroque and Rococo architecture styles, the design of the museum is inspired by the sketch Harry drew when he was still nine years old.
 That’s the time when the little Harry lived in Paris, France, had a period of speech therapy for ADHD (Attention Deficit Hyperactivity Disorder), and was identified as indigo.

 “I was an aggressive and hyperactive kid who had so many thoughts in my mind, in that I couldn’t expressed them in a proper language.
 I was then sent by my uncle, Prof. R.M.
 Soejoenoes, who needed to complete his PhD by Research, to a special needs school in Paris,” Harry recalls his childhood.

-Harry is very open talking about sharing the issue, as he believes that children with learning difficulties are blessed with gifts not normally possessed by other children.
-Contrary to the public perception, Harry emphasises that ADHD is completely opposite of autism.
+Harry is very open about sharing the issue, as he believes that children with learning difficulties are blessed with gifts not normally possessed by other children.
+Contrary to public perception, Harry emphasises that ADHD is completely the opposite of autism.

 Harry Darsono Museum, which exhibits sumptuous collections of the designer’s high fashion masterpieces and exquisite artworks, indeed speaks clearly of Harry and his creativities.
 And exploring the museum is where we find the inspiration in the life of the creative genius maestro.